dshoreman/nextshot/README.md

 ---

+#### `link_previews` - optional

+When set to `true`, Nextshot will append `/preview` to generated share links.
+With this option enabled, clicking the link will take you directly to the full-size image rather than Nextcloud's default share UI.

+Defaults to `false`

+---

 #### `rename` - optional

 When you have Yad and set this option to `true`, this option will prompt you to enter a custom filename